Pembroke Welsh Corgi Temperament & Personality Guide

 The Pembroke Welsh Corgi is known for being a high-energy herding breed with a distinctive personality.
 Herding breeds are intelligent, alert, and may try to herd family members, especially children.

-With a typical weight of 25-30 lbs and lifespan of 12-15 yrs, the Pembroke Welsh Corgi requires thoughtful care tailored to their specific breed characteristics.
+25-30 lbs at maturity, 12-15 yrs lifespan — the Pembroke Welsh Corgi does best in a home where the owner actually understands the breed-level quirks rather than learning them the hard way.
 At 25-30 lbs with a life expectancy of 12-15 yrs, the Pembroke Welsh Corgi represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Health Considerations: The Pembroke Welsh Corgi breed has documented susceptibility to hip dysplasia, degenerative myelopathy, obesity.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.